-Name Affix pho to here

-Name:

 Date of birth:

 Allergies:

-Emergency contact:
+Emergency contact: -

-Emergency contact number:
+Emergency contact number: -

 Doctor's phone number:

 Class

+-

-What are the signs that you/your child may be having an asthma attack?
+What are the signs that you/your child may be having an asthmatical statement of the signs that you was a statement of the signs are the signs that you was a statement of the signs that you was a statement of the signs are the signs that you was a statement of the signs are the signs and the signs are the sin a attack?

 Are there any key words that you/your child may use to express their asthma symptoms?

-What is the name of your/your child's reliever medicine and the de vice?
+What is the name of your/your child's reliever medicine and the device?

-Does your child have a spacer device? (please circle) es No
+Does your child have a spacer device? (please circle) Yes No

-Does your child need help using their inhaler? (please circle) es No
+Does your child need help using their inhaler? (please circle) Yes No

 What are your/your child's known asthma triggers?

-Do you/your child need to take their reliever medicine before exercise? (please circle) Yes No
+Do you/your child need to take their reliever medicine before exercise? (please circle) Yes

+No